vacy/habittracker/README.md

 # Habittracker

 habittracking - but forgiving.
 Can't miss a streak? revive it and build momentum!

+## API

+- GET /comments
+  pull the last 15 chatmessages from the database
+- POST /comments
+  post a new message to the chat response is 200 if the comment was published
+  In case you send more than 500 chars you'll get an http error 413 response

+- GET /isLoggedin?token=
+  handover the JWT token to the API to ask for your login status response is either 200(you are logged in) or 403(not logged in)

 ## Classes

 ```mermaid
 ---
 title: class diagram